Józef Retinger: Early life

 He next went to Munich to study comparative psychology for a year.
 From there, encouraged by Zamoyski, in 1910 he moved to England, where he entered the London School of Economics for a year's study and began a lobbying operation on behalf of the Polish cause and its populations scattered across three ailing empires.
 Formally he became Director of the London Office of the Polish National Committee (1912–1914).

-During this time he continued to move in élite circles and thanks to an introduction by Arnold Bennett whom he had met in Paris, Retinger developed a close friendship with his older Polish compatriot, the already well established novelist, Joseph Conrad.
-Retinger urged Conrad to visit Poland, and on 28 July 1914, the day World War I broke out, Retinger, his wife Otolia, and Conrad, his wife, and their two sons arrived in Kraków, the two men's childhood stamping grounds (they were alumni of the same secondary school).
+Thanks to an introduction by Arnold Bennett, whom he had met in Paris, Retinger developed a close friendship with his older Polish compatriot, the already well-established novelist, Joseph Conrad.
+Retinger urged Conrad to visit Poland, and on 28 July 1914, the day World War I broke out, Retinger, his wife Otolia, and Conrad and his wife and two sons arrived in Kraków, the two men's childhood stamping grounds (they were alumni of the same secondary school).
 Due to the closeness of the Russian border (Russia was then allied to Great Britain), the Conrads soon sought greater safety in the Tatra Mountains resort of Zakopane.

 Retinger would write about Conrad in his 1943 book, Conrad and His Contemporaries.
 Historian Norman Davies suggests that it was probably Conrad who introduced the "polyglot and polymath" Retinger to the British intelligence services.

 Later Retinger became a personal friend of Major-General Sir Colin Gubbins, wartime head of SOE, and after the war an MI6 "asset".